 SpaceX has delayed the launch of Falcon 9 due to severe weather conditions.

-The Falcon 9 carrying the EchoStar XXIII, was supposed to be launched from the historic Launch Complex 39A, in NASA's Kennedy Space Center in Florida on Tuesday, March 14, but the weather disruptions have led to a two-day delay.
+The Falcon 9 carrying the EchoStar XXIII, which was supposed to be launched from the historic Launch Complex 39A, in NASA's Kennedy Space Center in Florida on Tuesday, March 14, but the weather disruptions have led to a two-day delay.

 The EchoStar XXIII which was supposed to be launched on March 14 at 1:34 a.m.
 ET, has been postponed due to poor weather conditions.
 Cloudy skies accompanied by strong winds led to the delay in the launch of the EchoStar XXIII satellite.

-The scientists at the Patrick Air Force Base had predicted that the chances of the conditions getting favorable were around 40 percent prior to the scheduled launch.
+The scientists at the Patrick Air Force Base predicted the chances of favorable conditions were around 40 percent prior to the scheduled launch.

 The launch has now been rescheduled to March 16 at 1:35 a.m.
 ET, with a considerably better forecast as predicted by the Air Force's 45th Weather Squadron.